-Stop engine and remove key from ignition before leaving operator's seat for any reason.
-A child or even a pet could engage an idling machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.

-1. Choose a level area, position header slightly above ground, stop engine and remove key.
+- 1. Choose a level area, position header slightly above ground, stop engine, and remove key. - 2.

-If handle does not move to fully horizontal position, check alignment of locking plates (A) on the header with locking pins (B) on both sides of the feeder house.
-If necessary, loosen nuts (C) and adjust plates (A) to line up with pins (B).
-Retighten nuts.
 Pull out knob (A) on combine multi-coupler, and move handle (B) toward feeder house to release coupler (C) from combine and to retract locking pins at base of feeder house.